 - Disregarding manufacturing recommendations – Sometimes the issue is moisture, leak repairs, primers, surface preparation, application temperatures, mixing, cleaning, or service lives.
 Coating application requirements vary by manufacturer.

-It’s important to consider all options when deciding what to do for your commercial roof needs.
+It’s important to consider all flat roof coating options when deciding what to do for your commercial roof needs.
 There are a variety of different products for different flat roof surfaces.
 The right choice in coating can extend the life of your roof and prevent leaks that damage your building.
 When choosing a coating, consult with a technical representative.
-Read manufacturer recommendations, and ensure the contractor follow recommended practices for all coating applications.
+Read manufacturer recommendations, and ensure the contractor follows recommended practices for all coating applications.

 The Certified Roof Care Specialist®s at NIR Roof Care® are experts at all of the above.
 Additionally, opting for one of our many Roof Care Plan®s will ensure your roof’s coating is maintained and kept in the best condition to extend the life of your commercial roof.